New non-arithmetic complex hyperbolic lattices II: Abstract

 \section{Abstract}

-We describe a general procedure to produce fundamental domains for complex hyperbolic triangle groups, a class of groups that contains a representative of the commensurability class of every known non-arithmetic lattice in $\pu(2,1)$.
-We discuss several commensurability invariants for lattices, and show that some triangle groups yield new commensurability classes, bringing the number of known non-arithmetic commensurability classes to 22.
+We describe a general procedure to produce fundamental domains for complex hyperbolic triangle groups.
+This allows us to produce new non-arithmetic lattices, bringing the number of known non-arithmetic commensurability classes to 22.